polar-app/polar-app/content/blog/2020-10-05-Polar-2-0-Release.md

 When we surveyed you, 95% preferred dark mode as default.
 Well, now it is the default.
 Not only is the app dark mode, but you can also read all your document in dark mode.
 Of course, you can also switch back to light mode if you prefer.

 ## EPUB support
 This was another often-requested feature and finally it’s here.
 We had to rewrite the reader entirely to support EPUB but this also comes with more stability and a solid platform to add more features to the reader in the near future.
 As of now, area highlights don’t work in EPUB yet.
-We will add that in one of the upcoming releases
+We will add that in one of the upcoming releases.

 ## Improved Anki support
 This is still an ongoing project but we looked at the key issues here.
 This includes no more excess tags created, the syncing is now faster, along with some aesthetic changes (font size, keyboard shortcuts).
 Stay tuned for more updates here.
-To connect, please use AnkiConnect for now, we have disabled PolarConnect and will let you know when it’s live again
+To connect, please use AnkiConnect for now, we have disabled PolarConnect and will let you know when it’s live again.

 ## Keyboard Shortcuts
 We now have multiple keyboard shortcuts on all screens and are adding new ones regularly.
 You can see which shortcuts are available on each screen by clicking / or Shift + /.
-Let us know any shortcuts you’d like to see
+Let us know any shortcuts you’d like to see.

 ## Cloud-first
 As mentioned and discussed in multiple previous posts, we are moving to the cloud entirely.
 If you want to keep using Polar with a local directory, please keep using the latest Polar 1.x version.
 As previously mentioned, the two main reasons are